TrickzTwix/Test/Scoreboard.md

 ```

 ## Configuring the scoreboards
 To set the expiration for the f-info scoreboard, change it to whatever number you want.
-0 to disable expiration.

 ```yaml
  scoreboard: